Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 In the Welsh Marches lies Garway Church, a unique and enigmatic site with Templar associations.
 Originally constructed by the Templars in the 12th century, the church includes a detached circular tower, which some suggest served a defensive purpose.

-Inside and outside, the church bears curious carvings—interlaced knots, Green Men, and even possible depictions of Templar symbols.
-Legends swirl around underground chambers and secret escape routes, adding a layer of mystery that continues to draw modern-day pilgrims.
+Inside and outside, the church bears curious carvings: interlaced knots, Green Men, and possible depictions of Templar symbols.
+Legends swirl around underground chambers and secret escape routes, adding a layer of mystery that continues to draw visitors.

-One of the most tantalising Templar sites in Britain is Templecombe, a quiet village in Somerset.
-Here stood a preceptory established in the 12th century.
+One of the most tantalising Templar sites in Britain is Templecombe, a quiet village in Somerset where a preceptory was established in the 12th century.
 Though little remains above ground, the location gained fame in 1945 when a strange panel painting was discovered in a local outbuilding.

-The image—possibly of Christ, or perhaps a Templar knight—was hidden behind layers of plaster.
+The image, possibly of Christ or perhaps a Templar knight, was hidden behind layers of plaster.
 Its origin remains disputed, but many believe it was created by or for the Knights Templar.
-The "Templecombe Head," as it’s known, has become a symbol of the enduring mystery that shrouds the order.
+The “Templecombe Head,” as it is known, has become a symbol of the enduring mystery that surrounds the order.

 • Finance: Safe havens for royal treasures and legal documents.

-• Pilgrimage Routes: Many Templar sites were located on or near routes used by pilgrims journeying to religious shrines.
+• Pilgrimage routes: Many Templar sites were located on or near routes used by pilgrims.

-These locations weren’t built for vanity; they were part of a calculated strategy to sustain the order’s operations across Europe and the Levant.
+These locations were not built for vanity; they were part of a calculated strategy to sustain the order’s operations across Europe and the Levant.

 The Fall of the Templars: What Happened to Their Castles?